 Another thing worth doing is preparing a list of questions that you want to ask of your interviewers to get a better idea about the company you may possibly work for.
 The better your questions for them, the more insight you can get into their workplace—and the more prepared you are with these questions, the less dumb you look in front of your interviewer.

 And then it was just looots of practice problems.
 Some from Cracking the Coding Interview, some from LeetCode, and as much practicing with friends as I could get.
-The best is to get friends who actually interview developers, because they know the ins and outs of their questions better, but even just having a friend mock-interview you with CtCI or LeetCode questions will do.
+The best is to get friends who actually interview developers, because they know the ins and outs of their questions better, but even just having a friend mock-interview you with CtCI or LeetCode questions is better than nothing.

 Like with algos, mostly this was a matter of practice—getting friends to mock interview me with system design quesitons.
 I also went over some of the systems I built at work and made sure that I understood the technical choices and trade-offs there, so I could talk intelligently about it in interviews.